Effective Whitney Stratification of Real Algebraic Varieties: Introduction

 \begin{definition} A pair $(M,N)$ of smooth submanifolds of $\RR^n$ satisfies Whitney's {\bf Condition (B)} if the following property holds at every point $q \in N$.
 Given any pair of sequences $\set{p_k} \subset M$ and $\set{q_k} \subset N$ with $\lim p_k = q = \lim q_k$, if the limiting tangent space and the limiting secant line

 both exist, then $\ell \subset T$. \end{definition}

 A {Whitney stratification} of a subset $X \subset \mathbb{R}^n$ is any locally-finite decomposition into smooth, connected nonempty manifolds $M_\alpha \subset X$ called {\em strata}, so that every pair $(M_\alpha,M_\beta)$ satisfies Condition (B).
-It is known by foundational work of L\^{e} and Teissier \cite{le1983cycles} that every (real or complex) algebraic variety $X$ admits a Whitney stratification such that for each dimension $i$ the union $X_i$ of all strata of dimension $\leq i$ forms a subvariety.
+It is known that every (real or complex) algebraic variety $X$ admits a Whitney stratification such that for each dimension $i$ the union $X_i$ of all strata of dimension $\leq i$ forms a subvariety (see e.g.~\cite[page 36--38]{wall2006regular}).
 One may therefore identify any such stratification of a $k$-dimensional variety $X$ with a flag

-of subvarieties, with the understanding that its $i$-strata are connected components of $X_i - X_{i-1}$.
+of subvarieties, with the implicit understanding that its $i$-strata are connected components of $X_i - X_{i-1}$.

-One key consequence of imposing Condition (B) on strata pairs is {\em equisingularity}: small neighbourhoods in $X$ of two points lying in the same stratum $M_\alpha$ are guaranteed to be homeomorphic to each other in a stratum-preserving manner.
+One key consequence of imposing Condition (B) on strata pairs is {\em equisingularity}: a sufficiently small tubular neighborhood around a given stratum forms a (locally trivial) stratified fiber bundle over that stratum \cite[Cor 10.6]{Mather2012}.
+As a consequence, small neighborhoods in $X$ of two points lying in the same stratum $M_\alpha$ are stratified homeomorphic\footnote{A homeomorphism $\phi:X \to Y$ of stratified spaces is said to be stratified whenever it maps each stratum $S \subset X$ diffeomorphically onto a stratum $\phi(S) \subset Y$.} to each other.
 Consider, for instance, the (real) {\em Whitney Umbrella} from Figure \ref{fig:stratSurf}.
 This is the variety $X \subset \RR^3$ defined by $x^2-y^2z=0$, whose singular locus is the (positive) $Z$-axis (depicted as a purple line in the figure).
 If we take a small neighbourhood in $X$ of a point $(0,0,z)$ lying on the $Z$-axis, then its topology changes depending on whether $z$ is positive, negative or zero.
-Thus, the origin must constitute a separate $0$-dimensional stratum in any Whitney stratification of $X$.
+Thus, the origin must constitute a stratum separate from the rest of the $Z$-axis in any valid Whitney stratification of $X$.